-Oakland fire: what we know about the victims
+Warehouse fire: What we know about the victims

 His friends share memories of the singer on Facebook.

 "I woke up to this beautiful picture Saturday morning, no clue that disaster was around the corner.
-Just before opening Facebook the newsfeed on my cell was that of the Oakland fire, Never ever putting the two together.
+Just before opening Facebook the news feed on my cell was that of the Oakland fire, never ever putting the two together.
 And now here we are torn to pieces unable to fix it.
 Life can be so cruel.
 I feel selfish to say I want him back, i want this not to be true.
 I want to be back on California.
 I hate all this pain.
 Life is just not fair.
 I love you Chase!
 Your Tia!," friend Enid Dais wrote.

 Another friend, Amanda Fish, wrote: "I love you so much Chase!
-You are the most kind hearted, likeable, and artistic person anyone that knows you has ever met.
+You are the most kindhearted, likeable, and artistic person anyone that knows you has ever met.
 I am so lucky to know you and that you know me.
 I love you Chase!
 I cannot say that enough."

 Cash Askew